pengsihua2023/wastewater_virus_detection/readme.md

    - The NCBI Taxonomy tree includes the Pandoravirus taxID.
    - BWA retained non-target reads (e.g., Acanthamoeba-related sequences) due to lenient parameters.
    - k-mer false positives arise from conserved regions.
+## Summary of this workflow
+- This workflow functions correctly, but some steps failed to produce results because the number of filtered reads was too small to trigger the sequence assembly process.
+- Overall, this workflow is just a preliminary exploration and does not yet meet our requirements for wastewater metagenomic virus detection.
+- Further work is needed to continuously optimize and improve the workflow.